-WatchandWager continues to offer the widest range of content to its global customers of any licensed advance deposit wagering Company in the world.
-As well as our licenses, we consider this offering to be a key unique selling proposition for the Company.
-All of our content agreements both domestic USA and international are up to date into 2024, and, in a number of cases, beyond.
+As mentioned, WatchandWager continues to offer the widest range of global content to its customers of any licensed advance deposit wagering globally.
+All our content agreements, both domestic USA and international, are up to date through 2024, and we fully expect that to be extended into 2025 and beyond.